 Poor indoor air quality (at home and at work) accounts for some of the most common of health issues.
 The average person actually spends close to 90% of the time indoors, so clearly, indoor air quality is important.
 On the flip side, indoor air pollution can perpetuate undesirable health risks.
+When you hire a professional inspection company, they will also include asbestos testing in Toronto.
+Through indoor air quality testing, building owners can be aware of potential threats that are present in their properties.
+These potential threats include harmful materials like asbestos and black mold.

 Indoor air pollution can take on many forms